-Hi, my name is Rachel Silva, and I work for the Arkansas Historic Preservation Program, which is one of seven agencies in the Department of Arkansas Heritage.
+Hi, my name is Callie Williams and I am the Education and Outreach Coordinator for the Arkansas Historic Preservation Program.
+The AHPP is part of the Department of Parks, Heritage, and Tourism.
 The AHPP works to document and preserve the state's historic and cultural resources.
 Welcome to the Walks through History tour of Calico Rock!
-I'd like to thank the Calico Rock Museum for co-sponsoring the tour, and in particular, I'd like to recognize Gloria Gushue for her help.
-If you're interested, the Museum/Visitor Center/Artisan Cooperative is hosting additional events today-from 11 a.m. to 3 p.m., Harvey Bufford will do pottery demonstrations, and from 11 a.m. to 2 p.m., the Calico Bluff chapter of Questers International will display a "Fashion Time Line" of clothing and accessories from the 1860s to the 1980s in the coal house behind the visitor center.

-Today we'll discuss the history and architecture of buildings in the Calico Rock Historic District as well as the historic buildings east of Calico Creek.
+I'd like to thank the Calico Rock Museum for co-sponsoring the tour, and in particular, I'd like to recognize Gloria Sanders, The Calico Rock Museum and Visitors Center's Executive Director, for her help.
+Today we'll discuss the history and architecture of buildings in the Calico Rock Historic District as well as the historic buildings of East Calico.
+We will walking a little over half a mile as we explore the history of the town.